GaragePixel/Public-drafts-in-Mx2/fox/doc/characters/akane/akane_route/akane_u_r_my_scrabbard.md

 ### **Final Thoughts**
 Akane’s statement is both empowering and vulnerable.
 It showcases her strength and self-awareness but also hints at unresolved conflicts between her need for autonomy and her desire for connection.
 Her choice of metaphors highlights a relational philosophy rooted in mutual respect and interdependence, though it leaves room for potential misinterpretation or imbalance.

+# Poem adaptation:
+My heart and self belong to you,
+My body's warmth forever true,
+[Should you desire], yet my blade remains mine.

+This steel I wield by my command,
+My essence in its edge does stand,
+[Though flames burn higher], you're my sheath that shines.

+# Lyric adaptation:

+### Partition for "You're My Sheath That Shines"

+#### **Main Voice:**
+My heart and self belong to you,
+My body's warmth forever true,

+#### **Second Voice (sung):**
+[Should you desire],

+#### **Main Voice:**
+Yet my blade remains mine.

+---

+#### **Main Voice:**
+This steel I wield by my command,
+My essence in its edge does stand,

+#### **Second Voice (sung):**
+[Though flames burn higher],

+#### **Main Voice:**
+You're my sheath that shines.

+# Long lyric adaptation:

+My flesh surrenders to your touch,
+This body offered, yours to claim.
+But steel that burns within my soul
+Remains untamed, forever mine.

+My blade cuts paths that I alone decide,
+Its edge defines where I begin.
+Though in your arms my body sleeps,
+My warrior's heart acknowledges no master.

+You hold my form but not my fire;
+My essence dwells in tempered steel.
+I choose your shelter, not your chains —
+You guard the weapon you can never wield.